-Then pulled the cord through all three loops on the hook to finish off: (I took these photos in the evening, hence the terrible quality - sorry)
+Then pulled the cord through all three loops on the hook to finish off:

-Made a loop as big as my chosen button:
+I made a loop as big as my chosen button:

-then "lost" the end by weaving it into the I-cord:
+i threaded the cord onto a large sewing needle and made a knot, then "lost" the end by weaving it into the I-cord: